Four qualities consistently found in brands that deliver great CXby

-Let’s look at few people who are doing this well.
+Let’s look at few people who have done this well.

 A visit to the John Lewis website sums up the importance of culture very simply and succinctly: “Our Partners will tell you that the John Lewis Partnership is a very special place to work.
 We believe our distinctive culture – our spirit – lies at the heart of this feeling.”